-During the first two centuries the gospel was taken from place to place by traveling evangelists and teachers.
+During the first two centuries, the gospel was taken from place to place by travelling evangelists and teachers.
 Believers customarily took these missionaries into their homes and gave them provisions for their journey when they left.
-Since Gnostic teachers also relied on this practice, 2 John was written to urge discernment in supporting traveling teachers
+Since Gnostic teachers also relied on this practice, 2 John was written to urge discernment in supporting travelling teachers

 Itinerant teachers sent out by John were rejected in one of the churches in the province of Asia by a dictatorial leader, Diotrephes, who even excommunicated members who showed hospitality to John’s messengers.
 John wrote this letter to commend Gaius for supporting the teachers and, indirectly, to warn Diotrephes.